contentful-developer-relations/styled-assets-stream/README.md

 If you are new to the Contentful [App Framework](https://www.contentful.com/developers/docs/extensibility/app-framework/), we recommend learning how to build and run an app by following our detailed [tutorial](https://www.contentful.com/developers/docs/extensibility/app-framework/tutorial/).

-## Available Scripts
+## Available scripts

 In the project directory, you can run:

 #### `npm start`

-Creates or updates your app definition in contentful, and runs the app in development mode.
+Creates or updates your app definition in Contentful, and runs the app in development mode.
 Open your app to view it in the browser.

 The page will reload if you make edits.